 - Late appeals will not be accepted or reviewed unless you can provide documentation of extenuating circumstances.

 5. When will I be notified of the appeal decision?

 - The Academic Standing Review Council, consisting of faculty and academic staff from all four colleges, will review all academic suspension appeals.
-Upon conclusion of the review, a decision will be emailed to your UW Oshkosh email address on Monday, June 17, 2013.
+Upon conclusion of the review, a decision will be emailed to your UW Oshkosh email address.

 6. What happens if my appeal is denied and I'm enrolled for the next semester?

 - You will be dropped from those classes (unless you are enrolled in an interim course and that grade automatically changes your academic standing).

 7. I don't want to appeal and I want to drop all my next semester courses.
 What do I do?

 - Please complete a withdrawal from the university.
 Contact the Registration Office in 130 Dempsey Hall, or call 424-3454 for assistance.